MustafaK99/DevHub/README.md

-DevHub a online platform to centralise developers tools into one location Currently has a chat, kanban board and integration with GitHub/GitLab
+DevHub a online platform to centralise developers tools into one location.

+Currently has a chat, kanban board and integration with GitHub/GitLab